IFRCGo/ecv-toolkit/app/_disease/disease-01_en.md

 ### Vulnerable people

-- Children under 5, malnourished children.
+- Children under five, malnourished children.
 - People living with HIV.
 - Pregnant women.
 - People living in areas that have poor water, sanitation and hygiene facilities and services.